How do you choose the right school leaver programme for you?

-Before you take up an offer of a place on a school leaver programme, you should find out whether you are being taken on as a permanent employee, with access to the same benefits.
-Some school leaver programmes recruit candidates as permanent employees but on a training contract that ends with the programme, so there is no firm guarantee of a job at the end of it.
+Before you take up an offer of a place on an apprenticeship, you should find out whether you are being taken on as a permanent employee, with access to the same benefits.
+Some apprenticeships recruit candidates as permanent employees but on a training contract that ends with the programme, so there is no firm guarantee of a job at the end of it.
 However, don’t let this put you off: it’s worth knowing where you stand, but you should also remember that a company is unlikely to invest in training you and then cut you loose.
 In any case, if you did find yourself job-hunting at the end of your programme, your work experience and qualifications would put you in a strong position.

 You should also find out what will happen if you leave the programme early.
 For example, you might be asked to pay towards some of the costs of the training you have received.
-If this kind of information isn’t readily available on the employer’s website or in the school leaver programme brochure, ask the recruitment team after you’ve received an offer and before you accept it.
-It’s a good idea to ask for details about the training on offer at interview stage, and you can also ask what other employees on the school leaver programme have gone on to do after finishing it, but you risk creating a bad impression if you ask about leaving the programme before the employer has even decided whether to take you on.
+If this kind of information isn’t readily available on the employer’s website or in the apprenticeship brochure, ask the recruitment team after you’ve received an offer and before you accept it.
+It’s a good idea to ask for details about the training on offer at interview stage, and you can also ask what other employees on the apprenticeship have gone on to do after finishing it, but you risk creating a bad impression if you ask about leaving the programme before the employer has even decided whether to take you on.

-One of the biggest incentives for choosing the school leaver programme route rather than traditional university study is the chance to avoid debt and gain qualifications while earning.
+One of the biggest incentives for choosing the apprenticeship route rather than traditional university study is the chance to avoid debt and gain qualifications while earning.
 You’ll want to check out salary details carefully and compare the pay on offer to the debts and earning potential you could have as a graduate.

-Bear in mind that some apprenticeships and school leaver programmes offer wages that increase with each year of the programme.
+Bear in mind that some apprenticeships offer wages that increase with each year of the programme.
 You may also have access to a package of employee benefits ranging from a season ticket loan and help with relocation costs to gym membership and private medical cover.